 Bilateral adrenal gland hyperenhancement

-Bilateral adrenal gland hyperenhancement or intense adrenal enhancement may be a feature of hypotension and forms part of the CT hypoperfusion complex.
+Bilateral adrenal gland hyperenhancement or intense adrenal enhancement is a finding on contrast-enhanced CT which can relate to hypotension, and forms part of the CT hypoperfusion complex.

 Adrenal gland hyperenhancement has been described in pediatric and small adult series or individual cases of hemorrhagic shock, pancreatitis, sepsis and trauma 1-3 but has not been demonstrated in larger series of adult patients with traumatic hypoperfusion 4